Carter Bar is situated 58 miles south of

 Larger military conflicts between the two

-countries continued as well, with the Percy
+countries took place as well, mainly with the

-family, Dukes of Northumberland, of the mighty
+Percy family, Dukes of Northumberland, of the

-castles at Warkworth and
+mighty castles at Warkworth and Alnwick on the English side of

 The main rivals of the Percy family were the